GreenHackers/Electrical-Library-/README.md

 Electrical-Library-
 ===================

-To simplify the electrical calculations. lot of areas to cover, electrical machines, electronic circuits, control systems etc..
+To simplify the electrical calculations. lot of areas to cover, electrical machines, electronic circuits, control systems etc.. (work in progress)

 i have added some basic formulas. more big formulas to add.
 ##### frequency formula with TimePeriod